vratidc/vratidc.github.io/about.md

 {% include video id="sS-8flMIidU" provider="youtube" caption="Showreel 2020" %}

-IMXD Lab brings together efforts made by students, scholars, researchers, and faculty of IDC School of Design, IIT Bombay in the domain of Virtual Reality, Augmented Reality, Mixed Reality, 360° filmmaking and several allied and emergent fields.
+The IMXD Lab is a design and research lab exploring the domains of Virtual Reality, Augmented Reality, Mixed Reality, VR filmmaking and several allied and emerging fields.
+The portfolio of works ranges from design and development projects, experiemental studies, research projects, exploratory works, workshops and academic publications.
-It brings together students' projects done within the academic framework and opens up space for further engagement.

 {% include gallery id="gallery1" caption="" %}